Last updated

 Cons

-• Limited advanced features: Lacks sophisticated features needed by growing teams of 20-50 people, such as advanced automation and comprehensive analytics.
+• Limited advanced features: Lacks sophisticated features needed by growing teams, such as advanced automation and comprehensive analytics.

 • Basic email marketing capabilities: Built-in email marketing insufficient for mid-sized teams' needs, requiring additional third-party tools.